Navigating the debt collection software tipping point

-Fundamentally, digital debt collection involves communicating with customers over digital channels such as email, SMS, and WhatsApp, as well as providing them with a convenient way of resolving their debt online.
+Fundamentally, digital-first debt collection involves communicating with customers over channels such as email and SMS, as well as providing them with a convenient way of resolving their debt online.

 Beyond these basic characteristics, differences start to appear.
 Some debt collectors take a “buy” approach, essentially bolting additional debt collection software onto their existing tech stack.
 Others are taking a “build” approach to create whole debt recovery platforms that are fully integrated across the front end user experience and the operational back end.

-Going a step further are intelligent debt collection platforms.
-These utilize data science to analyze every transaction and interaction, select personalized collection strategies based on a customer’s behavior, and continuously optimize performance.
-They can feature fully integrated back ends, with compliance and reconciliation baked into the platform, and are fully auditable by code.
-In platforms such as this, manual tasks that are prone to errors and delays can be automated and scalable to any number of accounts.
+A step further is intelligent debt collection.
+This utilises data science to analyse every transaction and interaction, create personalised collections journeys based on a customer’s preference, and continuously optimise performance.
+It features a fully integrated back end, with compliance and reconciliation baked into the product, and is fully auditable by code.
+In intelligent debt collection, manual tasks that are prone to errors and delays are automated and scalable to any number of accounts.

-As intelligent debt recovery platforms optimize, they also post superior recoveries, which may make a case for bringing them in earlier in the lifecycle of overdue accounts.
+As intelligent debt recovery optimises, it also posts superior recoveries, which may make a case for bringing it in earlier in the lifecycle of overdue accounts.

 Running the numbers